naepflin/roon-extension-linuxkeyboardremote/readme.md

 ## Before you run the extension

 The event codes are hard-coded.
-Change them in the code before running.
+Change them in the app.js before running.
+See [linux event codes](https://github.com/torvalds/linux/blob/master/include/uapi/linux/input-event-codes.h).

 ## How to run